- 500 grams* Tipo 00 or all-purpose flour (3 1/3 cups)

 - After the kneading is finished, divide the dough into 3 equal pieces.
 Using floured hands, gently shape each half into a boule (ball shape) by folding the dough under itself.
 Set each boule on a floured surface and dab the dough with a bit of olive oil to keep it moist.
-Cover all boules with a damp towel and allow them to rise until doubled in size, about 45 minutes to 1 hour.
+Cover all boules with a damp towel and allow them to rise at room temperature until doubled in size, about 45 minutes to 1 hour.

 - We bake our pizzas at 500F and use a pizza peel to transfer it to a preheated pizza stone in the oven: the bake time is around 5 to 7 minutes.
 See our pizza recipe posts for baking instructions.

-- Category: Essentials
+- Category: Essential Recipes

 - Method: Baked